 Now that you know what smishing is, there are some key steps that you can take to protect yourself from this kind of scam:

 - Don’t click on unknown links in text messages.
 If you don’t recognise the number that sent you the text, don’t click on any URL in it.
 It’s best to just delete the text if it’s suspicious.
+Check out our full guide on how to recognize malware links.

 - Don’t reply to the message.
 Some smishing texts will include a line at the end like “Text STOP to 88253 to stop receiving messages.”
 You should not reply to the text or to this number, as doing so only confirms that the number the scammers have on file is owned and used by a real person.
 Replying will only lead to them sending you more spam messages.